psilons/pypigeonhole-proj-tmplt/README.md

     - run Conda to create virtual environment, activate, and print out the dependency tree.
 - work on development and unit testing.
+- Include a dependency, pipdeptree, it prints the dependency tree.

 That's it, dependencies takes the majority time during set up, and we do only minimal work.
 Then we could concentrate on the real development.